pmorrow98/BattleshipBackend/README.md

   - Request Params:
     - username (string)
     - password (string)
-  - Response: Responds with true upon a successful login
+  - Response: Responds with true upon a successful login, false for incorrect password, and a 404 error is user does not exist.

 - Logout:
   - GET https://battleshipcomp426.herokuapp.com/api/logout